bcuyabano/GenEval/README.md

 Author: Beatriz Cuyabano
 Maintainer: Beatriz Cuyabano <beatriz.castro-dias-cuyabano@inrae.fr>

-GenEval is a package is in its first complete version.
-Please report any bugs to bia.cdc@gmail.com / beatriz.castro-dias-cuyabano@inrae.fr.
+GenEval is a package is in its first complete and revised version.
+There may be still bugs to be reported.
+Please report any bugs to beatriz.castro-dias-cuyabano@inrae.fr / bia.cdc@gmail.com.
+Work is ongoing to improve the package's performance with respect to computational time in processing the analyses.